-There is no clean public number called a AZ-104 / Microsoft Azure Administrator Associate salary.
+There is no clean public number called an AZ-104 / Microsoft Azure Administrator Associate salary.
 The safer question is which roles the credential can support and what those occupations pay.
-In RoleMath's current packet, the first mapped role is Network Security Engineer.
-The first occupation anchor is Information Security Engineers, with a BLS OEWS May 2025 national median of $116,580.
+In RoleMath's current analysis, the first mapped role is Cloud Engineer.
+The first occupation anchor is Computer Occupations, All Other, with a BLS OEWS May 2025 national median of $116,580.
 That is occupation context, not a credential-caused outcome.

 Key takeaways